python/cpython/Doc/library/doctest.rst

    involved only if the script terminates via raising an unhandled exception.
 If it does, then post-mortem debugging is invoked, via :func:`pdb.post_mortem`, passing the traceback object from the unhandled exception.
-If *pm* is not specified, or is false, the script is run under the debugger from the start, via passing an appropriate :func:`exec` call to :func:`pdb.run`.
+If *pm* is not specified, or is a falsey value, the script is run under the debugger from the start, via passing an appropriate :func:`exec` call to :func:`pdb.run`.